 Kansas City Convention Center – Registration Lobby 2300

-This is a standing committee, but anyone interested in how Exchange education is developed is welcome to come observe and participate!
+This is a standing committee, but anyone interested in future Exchange planning is welcome to come observe and participate!

 This is a standing committee, but anyone interested in learning more about how GEAPS is advancing membership is welcome to come observe and participate!